By Analogy, by Proxy: Wherein Something is Described

-Is Catholic and Reformed interaction more like the Battle of the Marne or the situation depicted by Frost in his famous poem?
-Both scenarios involve, shall we say, different points of view, and the immediate result of both actions is a sort of stalemate.
-So I don’t want to suggest a complete dichotomy.
-But you will agree that there are some pretty significant differences between the two fields of action.
-The answer to the question, of course, depends upon where, when, and whom.
-On a literal plane, there have been wars of religion, baptized men of different factions coming together over blows and blood.
-There have also been discussions of religion, baptized men of different factions coming together over beers and sherry or whatever people drink when they are at leisure to disagree without impending threat of physical violence.
+Should we envisage Catholic and Protestant relations to be more like the Battle of the Marne or more like the “mending wall” encounter depicted by Frost in his famous poem?
+Of course, both scenarios involve, shall we say, different points of view, and the immediate result of both fields of action is a sort of stalemate.
+But you will agree that there are some pretty significant differences between the two engagements.
+Certainly there have been wars of religion–baptized men with incompatible beliefs gathering for battle and the shedding of blood.
+But there have also been discussions of religion, baptized men with incompatible beliefs gathering for fellowship and the drinking of beer (or whatever people imbibe when they are at leisure to disagree without impending threat of physical violence).

 Mending Wall